jacebrowning/datafiles/docs/settings.md

 <h1>Settings</h1>

-For libraries that wish to temporarily alter any of the previously described behavior, a handful of settings can be set at the module level.
-All boolean settings default to `True` unless otherwise noted.
+For clients that wish to temporarily alter any of the previously described behaviors, a handful of settings can be controlled at the module level.
+All values default to `True` unless otherwise noted.

 # `HIDE_TRACEBACK_IN_HOOKS`